-MARKS.
+MARKS

-11. (i.)
-Any player who makes a mark shall be allowed a kick in any direction from any spot behind where he made the mark, no player being allowed to come over that spot or within a semicircle of ten yards radius from where the ball was marked.
-Such player must kick over his mark, and if, in the opinion of the umpire, he makes any attempt to kick other than over his mark, or to run, the ball shall be immediately in play.

-(ii.)
-A goal obtained from a free kick or mark shall be allowed, notwithstanding an infringement of this law by an opposing player.

-(iii.)
-A mark shall be given to a player who is out of bounds but marks the ball before it has passed completely over the boundary line, and when in doubt on this point the field umpire shall consult the boundary umpire.
+- (i) Any player who makes a mark shall be allowed a kick in any direction from any spot behind where he made the mark, no player being allowed to come over that spot, or within a semi-circle of ten yards radius from where the ball was marked.
+Such semi-circle shall be inscribed behind the mark, which shall form the centre of such 10 yards radius.
+Such player must kick over his mark, and if, in the opinion of the umpire, he makes any attempt to kick other than over his mark, or to run, the ball shall be immediately in play. - (ii) A goal obtained from a free kick or mark shall be allowed, notwithstanding an infringement of this law by an opposing player. - (iii) A mark shall be given to a player who is out of bounds but marks the ball before it has passed completely over the boundary line, and when in doubt on this point the field umpire shall consult the boundary umpire.

-MARK ON GOAL LINE.
+MARK ON GOAL LINE